Authentication#

 AUTH=x509 docker-compose -f docker/docker-compose.yml up -d

-Then, you can create user and provision things and channels.
-Now, in order to send a message from the specific thing to the channel, you need to connect thing to the channel and generate corresponding client certificate using aforementioned commands.
-To publish a message to the channel, thing should send following request:
+Then, you can create user and provision things and profiles within the same group.
+Now, in order to send a message from the specific thing (which has an assigned profile), you need to generate corresponding client certificate using the aforementioned commands.
+To publish a message, thing should send following request:

 HTTPS#